jnodes/shby/README.md

 Our core innovation is:
 **The Technology:** Our proprietary Shenbury AI-Powered Protocol, a local-first AI swarm built to verify assets and solve the "oracle problem" for RWA tokenization.

-We're preparing for our MetaDAO ICO launch with a minimum raise amount of $300,000 and a team monthly budget of $20,000, supporting our $600-700M collectable pipeline.

 **[English Version](README.md) | [中文版](README-zh.md)**

-For detailed technical documentation, our business model, and tokenomics, please refer to our [Whitepaper](public/whitepaper.html).
+For detailed technical documentation, our business model, and technology platform, please refer to our [Whitepaper](frontend/src/pages/Whitepaper.jsx).

 ## Key Technical Features 核心技術特性